Dr.Toby S. Jenkins

 Academic Career

-Dr. Jenkins has authored five books focused on the evolving ideologies of culture, family, and education in contemporary society.
+Dr. Jenkins has authored seven books focused on the evolving ideologies of culture, family, and education in contemporary society.
 My Culture, My Color, My Self: Heritage, Resilience and Community in the Lives of Young Adults (Temple University Press, 2013) was named by the Association of American University Press to the list of "Top 100 Books for Understanding Race Relations in the US".
 Family, Community & Higher Education (Routledge Press, 2012) is an edited volume that explores the critical role of family and community in the lives of first generation college students.
 The Open Mic Night: Campus Programs that Champion College Student Voice (Stylus Publishing) was awarded a special recognition for "Outstanding Edited Collection in Curriculum Studies" by the American Educational Research Association Division B. The Invisible Backpack: Narratives of Family, Cultural Gifts and Community Assets on the Academic Journey (Lexington Books), uses narrative inquiry to explore culture as an educational asset among doctoral students.
 The book highlights the contributions of family and community to a college students' educational success.
-Her most recent book, Reshaping Graduate Education through Innovation and Experiential Learning (IGI Global) explores strategies that connect graduate education to community-based engagement and experiential learning.
-Dr. Jenkins has over 35 other publications including journal articles, book chapters, books, and magazine articles.
-She has given over 50 presentations at national and international conferences.
+Reshaping Graduate Education through Innovation and Experiential Learning (IGI Global) explores strategies that connect graduate education to community-based engagement and experiential learning.
+Her most recent book, The Hip-Hop Mindset: Success Strategies for Educators & Other Professionals explores success mindsets found within hip-hop culture.
+Dr. Jenkins has over 50 other publications including journal articles, book chapters, books, and magazine articles.
 Jenkins earned a Bachelor of Arts Degree in Public Relations from the Honors College at the University of South Carolina.
 She received her Masters in College Student Affairs from the University of Maryland, College Park and completed her doctoral studies in Educational Theory & Policy at Penn State University.
-Most recently, she served as a Visiting Assistant Professor of Educational Administration at the University of Hawaii at Manoa and before that as an Assistant Professor of Higher Education & Integrative Studies at George Mason University.
+In the past, she has also worked at the University of Hawaii, George Mason University, and Georgia Southern University.

 Administrative Experience

-As a core member of the Graduate School’s leadership team, Dr. Jenkins is responsible for providing broad oversight of initiatives and actions leading towards greater diversity, equity, and inclusion in the Graduate School.
+Graduate Education: As Associate Dean of Diversity, Equity & Inclusion, Dr. Jenkins was responsible for providing broad oversight of initiatives and actions leading towards greater diversity, equity, and inclusion in the Graduate School.
 Major responsibilities include: Leading strategic initiatives in support of the University’s DEI efforts in graduate student recruitment, retention, professional development, and career-readiness training.
 Partnering with department chairs, graduate directors, other administrative staff, faculty, and students to create a positive and supportive climate, particularly for graduate students from underrepresented backgrounds.

 Public Relations & Event Planning